Arizona SB 1070: Background and passage

 During the wait for a signing decision, there were over a thousand people at the Arizona State Capitol both in support of and opposition to the bill, and some minor civil unrest occurred.
 Against concerns that the measure would promote racial profiling, Brewer stated that no such behavior would be tolerated: "We must enforce the law evenly, and without regard to skin color, accent or social status."
 She vowed to ensure that police forces had proper training relative to the law and civil rights, and on the same day as the signing she issued an executive order requiring additional training for all officers on how to implement SB 1070 without engaging in racial profiling.
 Ultimately, she said, "We have to trust our law enforcement."
 (The training materials developed by the Arizona Peace Officer Standards and Training Board were released in June 2010.)

 Sponsor Pearce called the law's passage "a good day for America."

 News of the law and the debate around immigration gained national attention, especially on cable news television channels, where topics that attract strong opinions are often given extra airtime.

 Nevertheless, the legislators were surprised by the reaction it gained.
 State Representative Michele Reagan reflected three months later: "The majority of us who voted yes on that bill, myself included, did not expect or encourage an outcry from the public.
 The majority of us just voted for it because we thought we could try to fix the problem.
 Nobody envisioned boycotts.
 Nobody anticipated the emotion, the prayer vigils.
 The attitude was: These are the laws, let's start following them."
-State Representative Kyrsten Sinema, the assistant House minority leader (and current U.S. Senator) tried to stop the bill and voted against it.
+State Representative Kyrsten Sinema, the assistant House minority leader (and future one-term U.S. Senator) tried to stop the bill and voted against it.
 She similarly reflected: "I knew it would be bad, but no one thought it would be this big.
 No one."

 The immigration issue also gained center stage in the re-election campaign of Republican U.S. Senator from Arizona John McCain, who had been a past champion of federal immigration reform measures such as the Comprehensive Immigration Reform Act of 2007.
 Also faced with a primary battle against the more conservative J. D. Hayworth, who had made legislation against unlawful immigration a central theme of his candidacy, McCain supported SB 1070 only hours before its passage in the State Senate.
 McCain subsequently became a vocal defender of the law, saying that the state had been forced to take action given the federal government's inability to control the border.